mmedojevicbg/DstImageField/README.md

 		  'maxHeight' => 480,
 		  'minHeight' => 120
 	)
-_Any of additional attributes can be ommited_
+_Any of additional attributes can be omitted_

 #### Handle form submit and save file to disk
 	Yii::import('ext.DstImageField.DstImageField');